crate/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

 2. It is common to configure the :ref:`metadata gateway <metadata-gateway>` so that the cluster waits for all data nodes to be online before starting the recovery of the shards.
-In this case let's set `gateway.expected_data_nodes`_ to **3** and `gateway.recover_after_data_nodes`_ also to **3**.
+In this case, let's set `gateway.expected_data_nodes`_ to **3** and `gateway.recover_after_data_nodes`_ also to **3**.
 You can specify these settings in the `configuration`_ file of the unpacked directory.